zvavybir/legacylisten/README.md

   not above 100%).
 * `h`: Decreases permanently the volume of the current song by 1% (but not below 0%).
-* `i`: Shows how long the song is already playing and – if available[^5] – how long it will take in total.
+* `i`: Shows how long the song is already playing and – if available – how long it will take in total.
 * `j`: Switches between playing and pausing.
 * `k`: Quits `legacylisten` as soon as the current song has finished playing (takes precedence over `l`).